sueszli/autograd.c/CODE_STYLE.md

 Pre-commit:

+- Add unit tests for each new function and feature.
 - Run `make fmt` to format code
 - Run `make test` to run tests and ensure they pass
 - Do NOT run `make run` as it requires downloading large data files